-Adobe Illustrator, part of the Adobe Creative Suite package, is a powerful application used to create and edit vector graphics.
+Adobe Illustrator, part of the Adobe Creative Suite package, it is a powerful application used to create and edit vector graphics.
 This extremely popular application is a considered an industry standard, and is used widely by graphic designers to create logos, illustrations, and artwork for signs, posters, packaging and many other printed products.
 Adobe Illustrator can also be used to create illustrative web graphics.

 Become familiar with the Illustrator environment and workflow